BdR76/CSVLint/docs/readme.md

 Click this blue-disk to save the metadata after editing the metadat manually to apply the changes.
 This will also save the metadata to a `schema.ini` file in the same folder as the data file.
-The next time you open the datafile with the plug-in, it will automatically load the metadata from this `schema.ini` file.
+The next time you open the datafile with the plug-in, it will automatically load the metadata from this file.

 The metadata will be save under a section with the filename, it can contain multiple metadata.
 A `schema.ini` file can contain the meta data for more